 Whole foods like fruits or whole grains typically contain more fiber than processed foods like juice or white flour.
 Fiber counts as carbs and is taken into account when calculating calories.
 However, not all carbs are absorbed by the body.
-As fibers are indigestible carbs, the body does not absorb those calories.
+Carbs from fiber are indigestible carbs, meaning the body does not absorb those calories.

 For example, 100 grams of chia seeds contain 40 grams fiber.
 The fibers are included in the calories but they are not absorbed by the body.
-Therefore, a calorie calculator shows 467 calories for 100 grams chia seeds, but you only absorb around 2/3 of that amount, which is approximately 310 calories.
+Therefore, a calorie calculator shows 467 calories for 100 grams chia seeds but your body only absorbs around 2/3 of that amount, which is approximately 310 calories.

 Ever wonder why one person can stay lean while eating 2,000 calories, while another person gains weight?
 Our microbiome is essential for digesting food.
 Each person or animal has microorganisms that take care of a variety of duties in our bodies, but each of us has a unique set of these microorganisms.
 Some might be more helpful when digesting certain types of food than others.
 Studies found that transplanting the gut bacteria of obese mice into lean mice caused the lean mice to gain fat cells quickly.

 This shows the impact these microorganisms can have.
 One person may have a microbiome that helps them break down and absorb food much more efficiently than another person.
 This can have a big impact on the amount of calories we actually absorb from food.

 The preparation method matters

 How many calories we absorb from food also depends on how it is prepared.
-For instance, we absorb more calories from a cooked carrot than from a raw one.
-Cooking foods makes calories more easily available for the body.
-Back when food was harder to come by, cooking helped our ancestors survive!
+For instance, we absorb more calories from a cooked carrot than from a raw one because cooking foods make calories more easily available for the body.